-Breath of the Wild 2: cut to the chase
+Tears of the Kingdom: cut to the chase

 - What is it?
-The upcoming sequel to 2017's Breath of the Wild
+The direct sequel to 2017's Breath of the Wild

 - What can I play it on?
 Nintendo Switch

 Tears of the Kingdom release date and platforms